j4w8n/supakit/README.md

 # Supakit
 A Supabase auth helper for SvelteKit.
-For use with the Supabase javascript client.
+Relies on browser cookies, so it's only suitable for environments where access to cookies is available.
 In beta, so breaking changes could happen at any time.

 ## Differences from the official Supabase Sveltekit auth helper
 - Uses `httpOnly` cookies, for tighter security against XSS.